danielegasparri/span-gui/docs/index.md

 **SPAN is the first cross-platform graphical user interface (GUI) program designed to extract, manipulate and analyze professional astronomical science spectra.** It is optimized for the study of galaxy spectra from the near UV to near-infrared (NIR) atmospheric windows.

 SPAN  has been developed to provide users with a simple and clear GUI that integrates the most commonly used tools for manipulation and analysis of stellar and galaxy spectra.
-The goal of SPAN is to make spectral manipulation and analysis faster, simpler and fun in one GUI program, fully cross-platform and user friendly.
+The goal of SPAN is to make spectral manipulation and analysis faster, and simpler in one GUI program, fully cross-platform and user friendly.

 ![Main panel of SPAN](img/span_main.png)
 *Main panel of SPAN.*